orbeon/orbeon-forms-doc/form-runner/link-embed/liferay-full-portlet.md

 </html>
 ```

-This is the landing page itself, and it can contain any XHTML you like.
+This is the Landing page itself, and it can contain any XHTML you like.
 Typically would include links to specific Form Runner paths as shown in the example above.

 Finally, to change the Orbeon portlet theme to the plain theme, set this property: